GetStream/stream-chat-android/docusaurus/docs/Android/04-guides/05-working-with-offline.md

 - `*.livedata.ChatDomain`: Exposes state as `LiveData` objects.
 Use this if you're writing Java code or prefer LiveData to Flows.

 :::note
-Make sure you build the same version of `ChatDomain` that you're using in your code elsewhere.
+Make sure you build the same version of `ChatDomain` that you're using in your code elsewhere, otherwise it might not be initialized.
 :::

-If you want to use both Flows and LiveData, initialize the LiveData-based `ChatDomain`, as that will also initialize the Flow-based one internally.
+If you want to use both Flows and LiveData, only initialize the LiveData-based `ChatDomain`, as that will also initialize the Flow-based one internally.

-### Retry policy
+### Retry Policy

 By default, the retry policy for the ChatDomain is set to retry three times and wait `attempt * 1000` milliseconds between attempts.
 It will also retry when the connection recovers.
 You can set your own `RetryPolicy` like this: